 - A CTA that gathers info – “Get your free eBook” or “Download FREE camp equipment checklist”

-In B2C eCommerce, however, CTAs might be slightly different, since sales funnel is often shorter.
+In B2C eCommerce, such as stores on WooCommerce, CTAs might be slightly different, since sales funnel is often shorter.
 After reading educational material, users are interested in purchasing a product.
 In this case, CTAs to visit product section, or “Purchase now with 5% discount” might be reasonable.

 Middle of the Funnel